akielaries/openGPMP/README.md

 # Installation
 Requirements are loose and mostly tied to what openMTPK was tested and used on.
+The current installation does not allow for the building of the packages language bindings, limiting use to the core c++ lib.
+See below on how to build the bindings from source if interested.
+## Requirements
 * Linux/OSX
 * CMake
 * g++